 Weather is kind of freezing right now…yep even here in Mexico!!!
 So a huge, fluffy and comfy bedcover sounds like heaven!
-Maybe it’s gonna make things even harder in the morning…
+Maybe it will make it even harder to wake up in the morning…

 The blanket is quite easy to sew, but does take a lot of time!
 It’s a simple design, perfect if you’re a novice sewer.
-Basically you have to cut a bunch of triangles a sew them together to make rows and them sew the rows togheter.
+Basically you have to cut a bunch of triangles a sew them together to make rows and then sew the rows together.

-The blanket dimensions are made for a king size bed.
+The blanket dimensions are made for a king-size bed.
 You have to choose two fabric, one for the outside and one for the liner.
-I picked a grey fluffy fleece and a white polar fleece as liner.
+I picked a grey fluffy fleece and a white polar fleece as a liner.
 You will need 7 yard / 6 meters of each fabric (for 5 ft. / 1.5 meter wide fabric).

-First big job is cutting all the triangles, which mean 120 pieces!
-Trace a 20 inches side equilateral triangle on a cardboard piece and use it as template to report the shape on the fabric.
+The first big job is cutting all the triangles, which means 120 pieces!
+Trace a 20 inches side equilateral triangle on a cardboard piece and use it as a template to report the shape on the fabric.

 Cut out all your triangles.
-You will need 60 triangles and 10 half triangles in both fabric.
+You will need 60 triangles and 10 half triangles in both fabrics.
 It’s time consuming and quite messy but don’t give up it totally worth it!

 Start sewing the triangles together to make a row (like the yellow shape on the sketch).
 Place a fabric triangle right side down, and on top a liner triangle right side up.
 Then put a second liner triangle wrong side up and finish with a fabric triangle right side up.
 Pin and sew one side.

 Open the triangles and sew the next ones.
 A liner triangle right side down and on top a fabric triangle right side up.
 Pin the edge and sew.

 And repeat until you completed a row of 10 triangles (fabric and liner).
 Finish the row with half triangles on each side to have straight edges.